 - A household or support bubble larger than six

 - Education and training

 - Jury duty or other legal commitments

 - Children's play groups and youth clubs

 - Support groups, such as for addiction or abuse

-- What are the rules on weddings?
+What are the rules for sports?

 Can I be fined for breaking the rules?

-The new measures mean police can break up groups larger than six.
+Police can break up groups larger than six.